Tu — Agent Skill

 See the full list at DEFERRED.md.
 Quick exclusions:

-match/ pattern matching — removed in M1.11.- Object shorthand
+match/ pattern matching — removed in M1.11.- Generic syntax on Tu declarations.

 When unsure: stick to the constructs documented above.
 The language deliberately surfaces a small, opinionated set; if a JS-side feature isn’t listed here, it probably isn’t in V1.